hakk

 Installing Telnet on MacOS by Building Telnet from Source

 This was the method I used.
 There are some prerequisite steps though, if you don’t already have them you’ll need to install the MacOS command line tools (step 1 below).
+If you already have them installed skip to step 2.

 Step 1: Installing the command line tools